Last updated 2026-05-05

 console.log("confirmed in block", receipt.blockNumber);

-When the transaction lands, the contract emits FeedbackSubmitted with the tokenId, the recovered clientAddress, the tags array, the rating, and the commentURI.
-To hook a dashboard update on confirmation, listen for FeedbackSubmitted filtered by agentId using publicClient.getLogs or publicClient.watchContractEvent.
+When the transaction lands, the contract emits NewFeedback with the agentId, clientAddress, feedbackIndex, value, valueDecimals, tag1, tag2, endpoint, feedbackURI, and feedbackHash.
+To hook a dashboard update on confirmation, listen for NewFeedback filtered by agentId using publicClient.getLogs or publicClient.watchContractEvent.
 The viem docs cover the watch pattern.

 Verify

 After the transaction confirms, open /agents/:network/:tokenId for the agent.
 The feedback row shows up within one block: about two seconds on Base, around twelve on Ethereum mainnet.
-Each row shows client address, tag, rating, timestamp, and comment URI where provided.
+Each row shows client address, tag, value, timestamp, endpoint, and feedback URI where provided.
 The reputation score refreshes on the next indexer pass, which tracks block cadence.

 To find any agent, search the agents index by name or address, or build the URL directly from the network slug and tokenId.